 Another significant barrier to mental healthcare is stigma, whether social or internal.
 We know that many minority groups are less likely to seek out mental healthcare due to community stigma.
 We wanted to conduct a survey to see how those opinions vary on a state level in the United States.
 So we asked 2,500 Americans: how comfortable do you feel accessing mental health resources (in-person, virtual, hotlines, etc.) if you or a loved one should need it?

 According to our findings, a total of 34.06% of Americans feel comfortable (combined somewhat comfortable and very comfortable) accessing mental health resources.
 22.01% feel uncomfortable (combined somewhat uncomfortable and very uncomfortable) and 22.93% feel neither comfortable nor uncomfortable.
+According to Hard Money Property, it is common to see certain regions of the U.S more open to talking about mental healthcare, for example, the city of Los Angeles.
 We compiled a list of the states that feel the most uncomfortable seeking mental healthcare below.

 The States Where Residents are Least Likely to Seek Mental Health Care